aeden0329/adenmathew_langgraph_mat496/README.txt

  LESSON 6:
 I learned how to extend the chatbot’s summarization logic using external memory (like a file or database) to persist conversation history beyond a single session.
 I also saw how to integrate a custom checkpointer for saving and loading summaries, enabling long-term memory for your chatbot.

+MODULE 3:

+LESSON 1:

+In this lesson, I learned how to use streaming with LangGraph to receive model outputs in real-time as they’re generated, rather than waiting for the full response.
+I also explored how streaming improves interactivity and responsiveness in chatbots or agent workflows.

+LESSON 2: